Than Four Combined Decades

 Common water damage sources that can lead to mold can include:

 - Roof and window leaks

 The problem is, most residential and business insurance policies exclude coverage for mold damage, placing residents and business owners in a frustrating position.
 If the flooding was caused by a storm, and mold resulted from the flooding, your insurance company should be held responsible for the water damage coverage your policy contains.

-At The Morgan Law Group, our mold damage insurance claims attorneys can help you hold your coverage carrier responsible for the policy you have paid for
+At The Morgan Law Group, P.A., our mold damage insurance claims attorneys can help you hold your coverage carrier responsible for the policy you have paid for